-Suntory Museum of Art Suntory Hall - In pursuit of the world's most beautiful sound The Suntory Hall opened in 1986 as Tokyo's first dedicated concert hall.
-Performances by leading musicians from Japan and overseas are performed in two halls, Main Hall with a vineyard style, praised as "a jewel box of sound" by world-renowned conductor Herbert von Karajan, and Blue Rose (Small Hall) which gives the space a warm sound and atmosphere and the audience can feel close to the performers.
+Suntory Museum of Art For more information, see Suntory Museum of Art Suntory Hall - In pursuit of the world's most beautiful sound The Suntory Hall opened in 1986 as Tokyo's first dedicated concert hall.
+Performances by leading musicians from Japan and overseas are performed in two halls, The Main Hall with a vineyard style, praised as "a jewel box of sound" by world-renowned conductor Herbert von Karajan, and Blue Rose (Small Hall) which gives the space a warm sound and atmosphere and the audience can feel close to the performers.
 Every year, Suntory Hall holds approximately 600 events by world's top artists from home and abroad, and welcomes approximately 600,000 visitors.
-Even during pandemic of Covid-19, Suntory Hall strived to have concerts enhancing the precautious measures for infectious diseases based on the idea of enriching peoples' lives through music.
 In September 2021, visitors to Suntory Hall hit 20 million since its opening.
 In 2021, we opened the "Digital Suntory Hall," allowing visitors from all over the world to enjoy Suntory Hall's facilities and concerts beyond distance and time.

-Suntory Hall

-Suntory Hall and Suntory Museum of Art Purchase 100% Renewable Electricity From April 2022, the Suntory Group purchases 100% renewable electricity for all 30 directly owned manufacturing sites and R&D facilities in Japan.
+Visitors to Suntory Hall hit 20 million since its opening. - For more information, see "Suntory Hall" - For more information, see "Digital Suntory Hall" Suntory Hall and Suntory Museum of Art Purchase 100% Renewable Electricity From April 2022, the Suntory Group purchases 100% renewable electricity for all 30 directly owned manufacturing sites and R&D facilities in Japan.
 Suntory Hall and Suntory Museum of Art have also switched to purchasing 100% of their electricity from renewable energy sources.
 Through these efforts, the two facilities have been able to reduce CO2 emissions by approximately 800 tons per year compared to the past.
 We believe that both "the most beautiful echoes in the world" and "urban living room" can be realized by placing importance on harmony with nature as well as with people and society.